richjdurley/Checkout/README.md

 ```
 ### Required Behaviour

 - Implement a simple checkout process that allows items to be scanned (one by one) to a customers checkout basket and a receipt printed as per the below example.

+- For the kata the receipt can be printed using ``print`` methods of ``java.io.PrintWriter`` and passed as a dependency to the receipt printer.

 ```
   Item               Price